julian-barker/city-explorer/README.md

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log
+09-26-2022 5:00 - Application now has basic styling and displays results data and a smap of the result location.
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

 ## Credit and Collaborations

+Worked with Ian Forrester on displaying the data and map.
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->